jwortmann/brackets-color-scheme/README.md

 The color scheme can be installed via Sublime Text's package manager [Package Control](https://sublime.wbond.net/installation).
 From the Command Palette (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) choose `Package Control: Install Package` and search for `Brackets Color Scheme`.

-Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and place them into your user directory.
+Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and place them into your user directory of Sublime Text.
 To access the user directory, choose `Preferences > Browse Packages...` within Sublime Text and open the folder `User`.
 Notice that there will be no automatic updates for the package without using Package Control.